Vandivier/afterecon/content/2013-11-11-on-abortion-and-life.md

 ---
-title: On Abortion and Life
+title: "On Abortion and Life"
 date: 2013-11-10 20:26:50
 author: John Vandivier
 ---